Extreme Dinosaurs: Future

 Since the show ended in late 1997, the show has been made available on many streaming platforms such as Amazon Prime and Apple TV among other platforms.

 In 2021, "Bad Rap Rising", a live action fan film based on the series and using animatronics was released on small streaming platforms.
 It has no official connection to the series as the series is now owned by 41 Entertainment.

-Toy line
+Toyline

 Extreme Dinosaurs was a series of toys created by Mattel in 1996.
 It later spawned a TV series in 1997 with the same name.
 Originally called Dino Vengers, these toys are about a group of college teens who turn into dinosaurs (the plot for the toys is a lot different than the plot of the TV series).
 The main toys are "T-Bone", "Bullzeye", "Spike", "Stegz" and "Hard Rock".
 The enemies of the toy line are "Bad Rap", "Haxx" and "Spittor".
 Later on, the toys expanded into "Dino Vision" toys.
 There were also War Paint and re-colors of the toys.
-The toys were also a spin-off of Street Sharks, another toy line also by Mattel that was also made into a TV series.
+The toys were also a spin-off of Street Sharks, another toyline by Mattel that was also made into a TV series.